Snapp-Market-Pro/guidelines/Testing.md

 - No hard rules on coverage but using it can help with removing unused code, etc.

-- Unit Testing complicated Repository methods using Laravel database assertions can be beneficial and easier than trying to cover all query scenarios in Feature tests.

 - Feature tests for all API endpoints and Module API Interface methods.

 - If a middleware is disabled in Feature tests make sure to unit test it.